ohjoonhee/ohjoonhee.github.io/_featured_categories/post.md

 layout: grid

 # The title of the tag's page.
-title: Blog
+title: Post

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: blog
+slug: post
+# menu: true

 type: category

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+  These are posts from blog.

 # (Optional) You can disable grouping posts by date.
-no_groups: true
+no_groups: false

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
-sitemap: false
+# sitemap: false
 ---